adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 -rw-r--r--  1 quoha  staff  0 Sep 29 17:31 themes/zafta/layouts/_default/list.html
 ```

-As with the single post, we have to decide to update _default/list.html or create post/list.html.
+As with the single log, we have to decide to update _default/list.html or create log/list.html.
 We still don't have multiple content types, so let's stay consistent and update the default list template.

 ## Creating Top Level Pages

-Let's add an "about" page and display it at the top level (as opposed to a sub-level like we did with posts).
+Let's add an "about" page and display it at the top level (as opposed to a sub-level like we did with logs).

 The default in Hugo is to use the directory structure of the content/ directory to guide the location of the generated html in the public/ directory.
 Let's verify that by creating an "about" page at the top level: